Our review articles earn a small amount of revenue from product purchases made through affiliate links

 Best time to hike in Death Valley (reposted)

-*Please be careful as Death Valley from May to September (summer) is one of the world's hottest heat, with a very high risk of heat stroke, and sightseeing and hiking are dangerous.
-If you are hiking between March and May, we recommend early morning or evening.
-Avoid hiking in the summer here.
+*Death Valley from May to September (summer) is one of the hottest places in the world, and the risk of heatstroke is extremely high, so sightseeing and hiking are dangerous, so please be careful.
+If you are hiking between March and May, we recommend early in the morning or in the evening.
+Please refrain from hiking here in the summer

 Mosaic Canyon Trail Information